jon-jacky/Piety/doc/baremachine.md

 UEFI is interesting for Piety because it is an alternative operating system that ought to be simpler than Linux -- no kernel or processes.
-And, it is already installed on the machine!
+And, it is already installed on the machine.
 But it turns out that UEFI is not simple.
 One developer [observes](https://news.ycombinator.com/item?id=24888307) "my mobo's UEFI is typically larger than the kernel it runs."